dulre/zykgen_update/README.md

 ## Problem

-This routers generate their default WPA password using their S/N (serial number), but this number can be easly guessed becouse have got an easy pattern.
+This routers generate their default WPA password using their S/N (serial number), but this number can be easly guessed because have got an easy pattern.

 ### Example